soundxyz/sound-protocol/.changeset/nervous-yaks-wash.md

 "sound-protocol": minor
 ---

-Adds mintedTallies to RangeEditionMinter for maxAllowedPerWallet constraint
+Adds mintedTallies to RangeEditionMinter for maxMintablePerAccount constraint